aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/2_laptop_setup/_index.md

 ## Steps to Complete

-Follow each step in order and use the *Open for detailed step-by-step instructions* if required.
+Follow each step in order and use the *Click to open for detailed step-by-step instructions* if required.

 ### 1. Create Local Folder

 Create a local folder called `cdd` that will contain all downloads and assets needed for the workshop.
 It is recommended to create this within your web browsers default download location.
 When asked to *download resource* X *to `cdd` folder*, save or move the files to that folder.

-{{%expand "Open for detailed step-by-step instructions" %}}
+{{%expand "Click to open for detailed step-by-step instructions" %}}

 1. Open a file browser for your operating system (Windows: Explorer, macOS: Finder) and navigate to the default download folder used by your web browser.
 1. Create a folder named `cdd` within Downloads.